Mike-web21/final_project_dragon/README.md

-The link to play the Chinese Dragon:
+The link to view the Chinese Dragon: https://mike-web21.github.io/final_project_dragon